 - Students are responsible for directing all questions or comments to the professor, not to the interpreter.
 The interpreter is not responsible for informing students of what was missed or explain what was not understood.
 Limit conversations with the interpreter during class time.

-- Students are expected to communicate any expected absence or tardiness to the professor, interpreter, and the interpreter coordinator.
+- Students are expected to communicate any expected absence to the professor, interpreter, and/or the interpreter coordinator.
 If the student arrives late, the interpreter will only wait 15 minutes for classes that are up to 75 minutes in duration and 30 minutes for classes that are longer than 75 minutes in duration.

 - Students should expect equal treatment within the classroom.